-- low luminosities (-13 > MV > -19) and fast rise (~10 to 20 days) to maximum;
+- a lower luminosity than normal SNe Ia (-13 > MV > -19), and a fast rise (~10 to 20 days) to the maximum light;

-- lower ejecta velocity (~2-6000 km/s) compared to normal Type Ia;
+- lower velocity for the ejected material (~2000-6000 km/s) compared to classical Type Ia SNe;

-The figure shows the NIR spectral sequence of SN 2014ck (Tomasella et al. 2016, MNRAS 459, 1018) obtained with the Gemini N Telescope (+GNIRS).
+Fig. 1 NIR spectral sequence of SN 2014ck (Tomasella et al. 2016, MNRAS 459, 1018) obtained with the Gemini N Telescope (+GNIRS).
 Phases, labelled on the left, are relative to V-band maximum.
 Spectra at +19d and later are strongly dominated by Co II lines, which provide a clear link to SNe Ia.

 Faint and slow Type II SNe

-- They are faint at all phases (-13 > MV > -15);
+- they are faint at all phases (-13 > MV > -15);

-- they have low velocity ejecta (i.e. low kinetic energy, < 1050 erg);
+- they show low velocity ejecta (i.e. low kinetic energy, < 1050 erg);

-- they eject low amounts of 56Ni (of the order of few 10-3 Msun).
+- they eject low amounts of 56Ni (of the order of a few 10-3 Msun);

 The main focus of this project is the characterization of the different